APrettyCoolProgram/DVN/docs/rn/rn1.3.md

 * Renamed release notes to `rnX.y.md`
 * Changed the release from `RYY.MM` to `VX.y` format.
-* Cleaned up the text formatting in `dvn.Core.Resources.UsrMsg.cs`

-* Updated from .NET 9 to .NET 10
+* Updated from target framework from .NET 9 to .NET 10
 * XML documentation updates

 <br/>